 1. Tylenol PM is your friend.
 I cannot believe the New York Times piece did not mention Tylenol PM as any seasoned traveler will tell you that this is your secret to sleep and jetlag.
 Take two of these after takeoff (wheels up people) and you will be dosing within 40 minutes.
 When people tell me they can’t sleep on planes, I want to slap them and say “THAT’S BECAUSE YOU’VE NEVER TRIED.”
 Last year in particular, I made it my JOB to sleep on planes.
 Tylenol PM is also excellent when you’re in a foreign country and it’s 2 a.m. and you are staring at the ceiling of your hotel room.
 One time in Israel, I was out of Tylenol PM so I went to the pharmacist — a good New Yorker — and explained what I was after and done.
 The Israeli version of Tylenol PM.

 2. Use TripIt.com and the app.
 Forward all of your hotel, flight and car information to one email address and it all magically appears within TripIt.com and the app, along with directions and weather.
 Then, when you get to your destination, you can just whip out your phone and tell the taxi driver where to go.
-No confusing mishmash of reservation printouts.
+No confusing mishmash of reservation printouts or emails.

 4. You’ll be surprised how good nasal spray feels.
 I complained recently about how dry my nose gets during travel and someone suggested I get some saline nasal spray.
 I feel a little dorky carrying it around, but let me tell you…pretty awesome.
 It makes me feel NORMAL after a long flight.